-A great book for when– You need some inspiration to reinvent your approach/outlook and widen your horizons.
+This a great book for when– You need some inspiration to reinvent your approach/outlook and widen your horizons.

 2. The Lean Startup by Eric Reis

 Most startups around the world fail – even with initial success, they dwindle into has-beens and are put onto the metaphorical back shelves until they eventually need to shut down.
-This journey from an exciting startup to the failed company can take a matter of a few years or a few months.
+This journey from an exciting startup to a failed company can take a matter of a few years or a few months.